 - 300 ml double cream

 - 2 tbsp cocoa powder to dust over both layers

 - Make genoise sponge as directed in previous post or take out of freezer to defrost at room temp for at least 30mins before starting.

-- Brew fresh coffee (preferable) or use two spoons of good quality strong black coffee in 250ml of boiling water.
-We have a Tassimo machine so I pinch one of hubby's Colombian blends.
+Brew fresh coffee (4 espressos preferable) or use three spoons of good quality strong black coffee in 200ml of boiling water.

-- Add the brandy to the coffee and set aside.
+Add the brandy to the coffee and set aside to cool.

-- Add the mascarpone and again beat to a light 'custard' colour.
+Add all the mascarpone and again beat to a light 'custard' colour.
 Scrap the mascarpone cream into a second large bowl.

-- Finally dust the top with cocoa again and pop in the fridge for overnight, and if you can wait that long, 24hrs.
+Finally dust the top with the 2nd tablespoon of cocoa and pop in the fridge for 12hrs at least but if you can wait this long 24hrs is perfect.